Asian Americans are at high risk for diabetes. Here's what can help

 Aamir, who immigrated from Pakistan a few years ago and has a family history of diabetes, was one of nearly 550 people to participate in the South Asian Healthy Lifestyle Intervention Program, or SAHELI, a study designed to treat and prevent diabetes and heart disease among South Asians living in and around Chicago.

-Asian Americans and Pacific Islanders have higher rates of diabetes, and are prone to developing Type 2 diabetes at younger ages and lower body weights than the general U.S. population.
+Asian Americans and Pacific Islanders have higher rates of diabetes than whites, and are prone to developing Type 2 diabetes at younger ages and lower body weights than the general U.S. population.
 Among Asian subgroups, the risk of diabetes is especially high among South Asians, Filipinos and Pacific Islanders.

 A group of Asian American researchers are trying to figure out why – and design programs like this to bring down the rates.
 They're digging for root causes and better solutions while pushing for their communities to make healthier adjustments now.
 Here's some of what they've learned can make a difference.